gablabc/UXAI_ANOVA/README.md

 ```

 The code relies on a C++ implementation of the Interventional TreeSHAP algorithm to
-efficiently compute Shapley Values, Shapley Taylor Indices, and the $\bm{H}$ tensor from the paper.
+efficiently compute Shapley Values, Shapley Taylor Indices, and the **H** tensor from the paper.
 To compile the C++ code, run

 ```sh